phonedude/cs533-f23/assignments/Thennakoon/4/README.md

 ​
 ​

-* Within the non-framable category four site were observed wihtout a proper reason.
-The four site with reason "nan" have not set x-frame-options, content security policy, and no status code observed which prevent the page loading.
+* Within the non-framable category, four sites were observed wihtout a proper reason to explain that how they defeat the attempt for framing.
+The four site with reason "nan" have not set x-frame-options, content security policy, and no status code observed which prevent the page loading inside the iframe.

 * Screenshot of a non-framable site